 Furthermore, Catherine is very passionate about Catholic education.
 She attended a Catholic school from K-8th grade, experiencing the tremendous value from a faith-centered academic atmosphere first-hand.
 She also taught English/Language Arts at both Mount Assisi Academy and Everest Academy, both Catholic schools in the Chicago area.
 She most recently taught 6th, 7th, and 8th grade English/Language Arts and the 8th grade homeroom at Sacred Heart Parish School in Hollister.
 She truly values the commitment to excellence and student achievement, solid faith-based values, and well-defined sense of community within Catholic schools.

 Overall, Catherine’s educational philosophy is to promote a life-long love of learning, respect for others, strong work ethic, and positive attitude to all her students.
 She hopes to help each student reach his or her full potential, celebrate each student’s success, encourage everyone to give his or her best, and to challenge students to grow academically.
-She is looking forward to getting to know all of the JSS students, families, and staff and to a great school year!

 Hi, my name is Dee Rasco and I am beginning my twenty-ninth year as a teacher at Junipero Serra School.
 I grew up in New Orleans and received my B.A. in Elementary Education from the University of New Orleans.
 I taught second grade at JSS for 16 years before “graduating” to the 8th grade.
 I love teaching jr. high especially my subjects of American History, Math and Religion.
 In addition, I am Religion Coordinator for the school to assist with prayer and school liturgies.
 I am also the main photographer and editor for the school yearbook.
 Each year I lead my 8th grade class on a trip to Washington, D.C., Gettysburg, Amish Country and Philadelphia.
 I oversee the fundraising for the trip to help defer the cost for each family.
 Like so many, I love the strong sense of family and community we have here.
 My son Jacob graduated from JSS so I have seen the results of a strong educational foundation.
 More importantly, we sent him to JSS because we cared about the type of person he would grow up to be – a person of faith with good moral values.
 Qualities I try to work on with my own students.
 I am happy to be back teaching at the place I have called home for so many years.